MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 3 Create a custom workflow on the Positions form V4.md

-8. Add updateWorkflowStatus() method to the class that will be responsible for updating the workflow status of the *HcmPosition* table.
+8. Add updateWorkflowStatus() method to the class; it will be responsible for updating the workflow status of the *HcmPosition* table.

 		public static void updateWorkflowStatus(RefRecId recId , MBPositionWFStatus status)